tmtsoftware/csw/docs/src/main/commons/create-component.md

 can be obtained using `ifconfig` on Linux and Mac computers.  `en0` typically works for most machines.

 To get information on the arguments for the tool, use `csw-services.sh --help`.

+List of environment variables which needs to be set before starting csw services is specified in @ref:[environment variable](./env-vars.md) document.

 #### *Tutorial: Developing an HCD*